benshimonz/V1/README.md

 Entity tags serve two purposes.
 First, when a pattern is used as a query, entity tags appear in the query's answer as well: any concrete entity in the answer is tagged with the same tag as the query's entity it was assigned to.
 This helps the user understand why any given entity is part of the answer.
 Second, entity tags are used to express _identicality constraints_ and _nonidenticality constraints_.

-**Identicality constraint** is used when the same (identical) concrete entity must be assigned to several entities in the pattern.
+**Identicality constraint** is used when the same (identical) concrete entity must be assigned to several rectangles in the pattern.
 Here is an example:

 _**Q4:** Any person whose dragon was frozen by a dragon owned by (at least) one of his parents_